© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Round cairn on White Raise is a scheduled monument protected by Historic England under reference 1007610.
 View the official record →

-Round cairn on White Raise is a Bronze Age funerary monument located in Westmorland, in the English Lake District.
+Round cairn on White Raise is a Bronze Age funerary monument located in Westmorland, consisting of a circular heap of stones constructed as a burial mound.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007610.

 Round cairn on White Raise is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007610.